mahlberg-lab/clic/docs/cliccorpora.rst

 You can also select an author-based corpus from the drop-down.
-For example, typing *austen* into the textbox (which is not case-sensitive) gives you the option of selecting all books by Jane Austen at once, as illustrated in the following figure).
+For example, typing *austen* into the textbox (which is not case-sensitive) gives you the option of selecting all books by Jane Austen at once, as illustrated in the following figure.

 .. figure:: images/figure-corpora-authorbased.png
    :alt: figure-corpora-authorbased